Why the Call for "Fair Distribution" is an Error Ruthless Criticism

 Why the Call for “Fair Distribution” is a Mistake

-[Translated from broadcast by Gegenstandpunkt Marburg 25 June 2003]
+[Translated from broadcast by GegenStandpunkt Marburg: November 1, 2003]

 “There is enough money!
 Enough for everyone!
 Our society is the richest in the world!
 It can afford a decent social system.
 The enormous wealth which we all create must be fairly distributed!”

-It is true that that there is enough money, this “enormous wealth,” already there.
-But is it “for everybody”?!
+It is true that that there already exists enough money, this “enormous wealth.”
+But “for everyone”?!
 How does this wealth come about?
 According to the organizers, by the fact that “we all create it.”
-However, the crucial question is: For whom do “we all” create this wealth?
-In any case not “for us”!
-All wealth production in this society must pass through a single narrow needle’s eye if it is to take place: It must enhance the wealth of those who possess all the means of production and who as a result own all its products.
+However, the crucial question is: for whom do “we all” create this wealth?
+Definitely not “for us”!
+All wealth production in this society must pass through a single narrow needle’s eye if it is to take place: it must enhance the wealth of those who possess all the means of production and who own all its products as a result.

-Therefore it is impossible to demand “fair distribution” -- whatever this should be.
-After one has made the rich wealthy with one’s “creating” one may appeal afterwards to them whether they have perhaps a little something left over.
+Therefore, it is impossible to demand “fair distribution” – whatever this should be.
+After one has made the rich wealthy with one’s “creating” one may appeal to them afterwards, whether they have maybe a little something left over.
 Yes, they get involved in charity, although they are very picky.

-It is a mistake to call upon the state as a correction authority: The state ensures with all its force only for the validity of these ownership structures -- and with its mechanism of the welfare state and the welfare state reforms, it makes sure that all goes well for the capitalists.
-That does not prevent the demonstrators from directing a demand straight at the state: It should make the rich pay more taxes.
+It is a mistake to call upon the state as a corrective authority: the state ensures with all its force only for the validity of these ownership structures – and with its mechanism of the welfare state and the welfare state reforms, it makes sure that all goes well for the capitalists.
+That does not prevent the demonstrators from directing a demand straight at the state: it should make the rich pay more taxes.
 It is characteristic of how hopelessly modest the call for “fair distribution” can become …